dr-explorer/theme-one/readme.md

 this is for you.

-**Theme One** works as a theme, without any editing.
-(Obviously, it relies on browser defaults to be readable at all.
-It needs **your layouts, palettes, fonts, graphics, etc.** to become a real theme.)
+### Setup ###
+1. Clone the repository or download the zip.

-The only thing you will need to change is the name, author, author URI and "text domain" of the theme, in *style.css*.
+2. In *style.css*, change the name, author, author URI and "text domain".
 The copyright declaration in *footer.php* will automatically reflect your changes.
 A minute's work and it's your own.

+### Make it 100% your own ###
+**Theme One** works as a theme, without any editing.
+To make it shine in your way, define your own layouts, palettes, fonts, graphics, etc., in *style.css*.

-Just as it is, it provides a working *functions.php*, also a working *header.php*, *index.php*, and *footer.php*.
-The established HTML5 names are used for page divisions. **Many other starter templates** are provided in a subordinate folder, which you can work on once you are ready to promote them to the theme's main folder.
-The CSS file (required by WordPress) has a comment header, but not a single line of CSS—until you yourself write one.
+Just as it is, the theme provides a working *functions.php*, also a working *header.php*, *index.php*, and *footer.php*.
+The working CSS file, *style.css*, has a comment header, but not a single line of CSS—until you yourself write one.

-Which should be your first job—maybe along with adding one or two extras to *functions.php* (suggestions are provided).
-Then move on to one or more of the extra templates.
+Start with *style.css*.
+Glance at *functions.php* and see if you want to add one of the suggested extras.
+Glory in the results.

+Then move on to the **extra template files supplied**, in the 'starter-templates' folder.

 ### Standard extra template files ###
 1. If your site will have more than one page: *page.php, front-page.php, home.php* ('front-page' will override 'home', unless the site administrator knows what they are doing)